Particular/docs.particular.net/transports/sql/native-delayed-delivery.md

 ## Backwards compatibility

 When upgrading to a version of the transport that supports native delayed delivery, it is safe to operate a combination of endpoints using native delayed delivery and endpoints using timeout manager at the same time:
-- Endpoints with native delayed delivery can send delayed messages to endpoints using persistence-based delayed delivery.
+- Endpoints with native delayed delivery can send delayed messages to endpoints using timeout manager.
-- Endpoints with native delayed delivery can continue to receive delayed messages from endpoints using persistence-based delayed delivery.
+- Endpoints with native delayed delivery can continue to receive delayed messages from endpoints using timeout manager.

 ### Disabling the timeout manager